 For others, however, symptoms last longer and may be more serious.
 In some cases, First Responders might experience symptoms of PTSD.
 The rates of depression, suicide and substance abuse are all higher than average among First Responders.
 Preventing Tragedy Through Training and Resources Some First Responders may find it difficult to seek help, or they may feel reluctant to do so, partially due to societal expectations and idealizations of people in these professions—police officers, firefighters, and others—as heroes who are always strong and tough, both mentally and physically.
 Many people still erroneously view mental health concerns as a sign of weakness, and this belief can be harmful to all individuals but especially to those expected by society to show no weakness.
 Getting help is not weakness.
 Its a smart.
 In recent years, awareness of mental health issues has increased, and the issues facing first responders have also garnered more attention.
 As a result, resources available to that group have also increased.
 Many departments now offer counseling and time off for those who have been affected, and people may be more willing to come forward and seek help because of this.

-Mental Health Resources for Firefighters and First Responders
+Mental Health and Wellness Resources for Firefighters and First Responders